srijithmass/Experiment--09-Configuring-UART-in-LPC2148-for-serial-data-transmission-/README.md

 # Experiment--09-Configuring-UART-in-LPC2148-for-serial-data-transmission-

-Name :
+Name :	SRIJITH R

-Roll no
+Roll no :212221240054
-Date of experiment :

- Date:
-### Configuring UART in LPC2148 for serial data transmission
+## Configuring UART in LPC2148 for serial data transmission

-### Aim:
+## Aim:
 To configure internal UART for transferring serial data and display it on the Virtual terminal
 Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
 ### Theory: